 Satellite channels have started to broadcast programmes that promote traditional virtues and socialist core values, SARFT said in a statement.

-Talent shows and reality TV are among the biggest casualties of the cuts.
+shows and reality TV are among the biggest casualties of the cuts.
 The list of restricted programmes also included talk shows and emotional stories that were deemed to be of low taste , said the Xinhua news report.
-However the SARFT
+However the SARFT statement also

 Jeremy Clarkson, the TV presenter, has been ludicrously criticised for making trivial tasteless comments about the Morecambe Bay cockle picking tragedy in which 23 Chinese migrant workers died.